r-multiverse/r-multiverse.github.io/review.md

 ## Removal

-R-multiverse may remove a package from its own repositories at any time if the package violates R-multiverse policies.
+R-multiverse may remove a package at any time if the package violates R-multiverse policies.

 ## Licenses